macias2k4/CppConfig/README.md

 + CMake - in future i want to add CMakeLists.txt file, to open this project not only in QMake (NOT READY YET)

-After project rn You will see output:
+After project run You will see output:
 ```
 Config file not exist.
 Try to create default